michael-andretta/pihole_resources/docs/RESOURCES.md

 - **Unbound DNS**: Encrypted DNS resolver (often paired with Pi-hole)
 - **Wireguard**: VPN tunnel to access Pi-hole remotely
 - **PiVPN**: VPN configuration for Pi-hole networks

+**For detailed information on community-maintained projects and blocklist repositories**, see the [Other Related Repositories](../lists/README.md#other-related-repositories) section in `lists/README.md`.

 ## Security & Privacy